99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

  You can batch operations to reduce API calls, it will be done in parallel for efficiency
  - BatchWriteItem: up to 25 PutItem / DeleteItem
- - BatchGetItem: up to 100 items.
+ - BatchGetItem: up to 100 items, max 16MB.

 PartiQL: do SQL-compatible query (no joins) if all you know is SQL.
 You can select, CRUD, and supports batch operations.